How Do I Choose Energy-Efficient Windows for My House?

 • Window-frame material: Metal-frame windows are poor insulators.
 In general, vinyl and fiberglass offer the best potential insulation for window frames, while wood is close behind.
 Keep in mind that some materials like vinyl and wood frames are affected by extreme climates.

-• Single or double-pane: If you care about saving on heating and cooling, you'll want to invest in double-pane windows.
+• Single or double-pane: If you care about saving on heating and cooling, you'll want to invest in double-paned windows.
 Energy-efficient double-pane windows feature two layers of glass with an insulating layer of argon in between.
 This extra insulation makes the windows much more effective at reducing heat transfer.

 • U-factor: This standard metric rates windows according to their rate of heat transfer.
 A higher number allows more heat to escape; a lower number allows less heat to escape.
 These ratings typically fall between 0.20 and 1.20.